jim-shaw-bluenote/jim-shaw-bluenote.github.io/_posts/2023-11-24-profiling-development.markdown

 _Note: I am a computational biologist with some opinions.
 In particular, I’m not a microbiologist nor a definitive source.
 I’m open to feedback and opinions, especially if I say something wrong about your tool._

-### Problem 1 - NCBI resource usability for metagenomics
+## Problem 1 - NCBI resource usability for metagenomic databases

 Here is my understanding of some fundamental aspects of (prokaryotic) databases.